NWChemEx/.github/docs/source/design/ui_design.rst

 optimization, vibrational frequency calculation, etc.) require similar inputs.

-Before we delve into the specifics of the NWChemEx UX, we provide examples of SCF/sto-3g energy calculations for a hydrogen molecule using PySCF, PSI4, and MolSSI QCEngine.
+Before we delve into the specifics of the NWChemEx UX, we provide examples of restricted Hartree--Fock (RHF) energy calculations for a hydrogen molecule using PySCF, PSI4, and MolSSI QCEngine.
 Finally, we will provide an NWChemEx example and discuss about the choices made.

 **************************
 Existing Python-based UIs